browserengineering/book/book/rendering-architecture.md

 b.
 Scheduling tasks (via the `canvas.after()` method)

-It may be possible to use tkinter in a way that
+It may be possible to use tkinter in a way that allows clever parallelism with fonts, but for now the simplest thing to do is use a lock to allow both threads to be doing tkinter stuff at the same time.